jtk5aw/random-image-site/DEVELOPMENT.md

 ## Or really just deprecate as much of the old stuff as possible/move it to sst v3
 ## I think there's a way to run sst v3 rust lambdas.
 ## So that would make the lift relatively easy

+### General notes

+I backed up the old ddb table in the management account.
+It's in AWS backups and if I ever want to restore it I can use that